-Thus, the Complainant believes that the disputed domain name is confusingly similar to the Complainant's trademark.
+Thus, the Complainant believes that the disputed domain names are confusingly similar to the Complainant's trademark.

 Regarding Respondent's rights or legitimate interests, the Complainant points to the decision in the WIPO case No. D2003-0455, Croatia Airlines d.d. v.
 Modern Empire Internet Ltd., according to which the Complainant is required to make out a prima facie case that the Respondent lacks rights or legitimate interests.
 Once such prima facie case is made, the respondent carries the burden of demonstrating rights or legitimate interests in the domain name.
 If the respondent fails to do so, the complainant is deemed to have satisfied paragraph 4(a)(ii) of the Policy.
-The Complainant asserts that the Respondent is not identified in the Whois database as the disputed domain name.
+The Complainant asserts that the Respondent is not identified in the Whois database as the disputed domain names.
 Past panels have held that a Respondent was not commonly known by a disputed domain name if the WHOIS information was not similar to the disputed domain name.

 The Complainant contends that the Respondent is not affiliated with nor authorized by the Complainant in any way.
 The Complainant contends that the Respondent has no rights or legitimate interests in respect of the disputed domain name.
 The Complainant does not carry out any activity for, nor has any business with the Respondent.
-Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark "BOEHRINGER-INGELHEIM", or apply for registration of the disputed domain name by the Complainant.
+Neither license nor authorization has been granted to the Respondent to make any use of the Complainant's trademark "BOEHRINGER-INGELHEIM", or apply for registration of the disputed domain names by the Complainant.

-Furthermore, the disputed domain name redirects to a parking page with commercial links.
-According to the Complainant, past UDRP panels have found that it is not a bona fide offering of goods or services or legitimate non-commercial or fair use (e.g. Forum No. FA 970871 and WIPO No. D2007-1695).
+Furthermore, the disputed domain names resolve to a parking page with commercial links.
+According to the Complainant, past UDRP panels have found that it is not a bona fide offering of goods or services or legitimate non-commercial or fair use (e.g.

+Forum No. FA 970871 and WIPO No. D2007-1695).

-Thus, in accordance with the foregoing, the Complainant contends that the Respondent has no right or legitimate interest in respect of the disputed domain name.
+Thus, in accordance with the foregoing, the Complainant contends that the Respondent has no right or legitimate interest in respect of the disputed domain names.

-Turning to the bad faith argument, the Complainant asserts that the disputed domain name is confusingly similar to its trademark "BOEHRINGER-INGELHEIM" and that it is one of the world's 20 leading pharmaceutical companies, with roughly 50,000 employees worldwide and 17,5 million euros in net sales.
-The Complainant's trademark "BOEHRINGER-INGELHEIM" is a distinctive and well-known trademark.
-The Complainant states that past UDRP panels have confirmed the notoriety of the trademark "BOEHRINGER-INGELHEIM" in cases WIPO Case No. D2019-0208, CAC Case No. 102274 and WIPO Case No. D2016-0021.
+Turning to the bad faith argument, the Complainant asserts that the disputed domain names are confusingly similar to its trademark "BOEHRINGER-INGELHEIM" and that it is one of the world's 20 leading pharmaceutical companies, with roughly 50,000 employees worldwide and 17,5 million euros in net sales.
+The Complainant's trademarks "BOEHRINGER-INGELHEIM" are distinctive and well-known.
+The Complainant states that past UDRP panels have confirmed the notoriety of the trademarks "BOEHRINGER-INGELHEIM" in cases CAC Case No. 102274 and WIPO Case No. D2016-0021.

-The Complainant also contends that the Respondent chose to register the disputed domain name to create confusion with the domain name boehringeringelheimpetrebates.com> used by the Complainant to offer rebates on pet health products.
+The Complainant also contends that the Respondent chose to register the disputed domain names to create confusion with the domain name boehringeringelheimpetrebates.com> used by the Complainant to offer rebates on pet health products.

-Moreover, the Respondent has already registered domain names comprising the trademark "BOEHRINGER-INGELHEIM" (CAC Case No. 102765, Boehringer Ingelheim Pharma GmbH & Co.KG v.
-Fundacion Comercio Electronico boheringeringelheim.com>).
-Consequently, given the distinctiveness of the Complainant's trademark and its reputation, the Complainant considers it reasonable to infer that the Respondent has registered and used the disputed domain name with full knowledge of the Complainant's trademark.
+Consequently, given the distinctiveness of the Complainant's trademarks and its reputation, the Complainant considers it reasonable to infer that the Respondent has registered and used the disputed domain names with full knowledge of the Complainant's trademark.

-Furthermore, the Complainant remarks that the disputed domain name redirects to a parking page with commercial links.
-The Complainant contends the Respondent has attempted to attract Internet users for commercial gain to his own website thanks to the Complainant's trademark for its own commercial gain, which is an evidence of bad faith pursuant to previous UDRP case law (e.g. WIPO Case No. D2018-0497).
+Furthermore, the Complainant remarks that the disputed domain names resolve to a parking page with commercial links.
+The Complainant contends the Respondent has attempted to attract Internet users for commercial gain to his own website thanks to the Complainant's trademark for its own commercial gain, which is an evidence of bad faith pursuant to previous UDRP case law (e.g. CAC Case No. 102872 and CAC Case No. 102854, involving both the Complainant and the Respondent).